J-Chellig/Hyperbolic_Random_Graph/README.md

 If we have that d(P<sub>1</sub>, P<sub>2</sub>) < R, then we will connect these two points in the graph.
 The given project produces a visulisation of this using two pacakages, one which generates the underlying network for a fixed set of parameters, while a second which produces an associated GUI for tweaking parameters.

+## File Structure

+Comprised of two packages, the first is "Hyperbolic Graph Construction" package.
+This package focuses on creating the hyperbolic random graph.
+Vertices are held in an array, (will eventually change to ArrayList for readability).
+Each vertex holds a pair of random polar co-ordinates given by the appropriate distribution.
+Each pair is then compared to compute whether there should be an edge between them.
+The notion of an edge is indicated by a verticies adding each other to their neighbourhood arrays.

+The second package is designed to hold a Hyperbolic Random graph and draw it on the Canvas with a specific projection for radial co-ordinates.
+The GUI contains settings for adjusting α, R and n, (would like to add an adjustment for v at some point).
+There also choices between the type of projection of the Canvas, the linear scale factor tends to be be a better repsentation.
+A max Radii of around 6.2 is usually best.